jddf/spec/README.md

-# The JSON Data Definition Language Spec
+# The JSON Data Definition Format Spec

-This document contains the work-in-progress IETF Internet Draft for JSON Data Definition Language ("JDDL"), as well as a test suite to aid in verifying whether an implementation of JDDL is correct.
+This document contains the work-in-progress IETF Internet Draft for JSON Data Definition Format ("JDDF"), as well as a test suite to aid in verifying whether an implementation of JDDF is correct.

 ## Test Format

-This repo contains tests to help implementors verify that they're implementing JDDL correctly.
+This repo contains tests to help implementors verify that they're implementing JDDF correctly.
 These tests are located in the `tests` directory.

 ### Invalid Schema Tests

 In `tests/invalid-schemas.json` are examples of data which are valid JSON, but not valid schemas.
-The exact rules for what is and isn't a JDDL schema are a bit complex.
+The exact rules for what is and isn't a JDDF schema are a bit complex.
 This file helps the implementor nail down all the corner cases.

 This file is an array of objects containing: